 At the end of every customer interaction, ask this: "If you know anyone dealing with [the problem you solved], I'd really appreciate an introduction."

 That's the whole ask.
 You don't need referral software.
 You don't need a commission structure.
-You need to say the words.
-Most people will say yes — not because you asked, but because they genuinely like helping people they know.
-You're giving them an easy way to do that.
+You need to actually say the words.
+Most people will say yes—not because you asked, but because they genuinely like helping people they know, and you're giving them an easy way to do that.

-Why your first customers are a product research lab, not a finish line
+Your first customers are a research lab, not a finish line

-Marcus started doing resume review calls for $100 after getting laid off from a recruiting firm.
+Marcus started doing resume review calls at $100 after getting laid off from a recruiting firm.
 His first three customers came from a single post in a job-search Discord.
-Within two months, he'd done 40 calls and noticed that everyone got stuck in the same place: translating vague job duties into specific accomplishments.
+Within two months he'd done forty calls and noticed everyone was getting stuck in the same place: translating vague job duties into specific accomplishments.

 He turned that insight into a $47 worksheet called "The Accomplishment Translator."
-It now sells 15 to 20 copies a month without any active work from him.
-The calls are still his main income — now at $150, booked two weeks out — but the worksheet earns while he sleeps.
+It now sells fifteen to twenty copies a month without any active work from him.
+The calls are still his main income—now at $150, booked two weeks out—but the worksheet earns while he sleeps.

 Your first customers tell you what to build next.
 Pay attention to what they ask for that you didn't offer.
-Every one of those questions is a product idea.
+What patterns show up across the calls.
+What question you've now answered five times.
+Every one of those is a product idea, packaged and ready.

 Ten customers means the offer works.
-Now the question is what to do with that proof.
+Now the question is what to do with the proof.

 If you haven't gotten a single "that's expensive" from a potential customer, you're undercharging.
-Your first customers got a deal — they took a chance on someone new and unproven.
-New customers are paying for someone who has a track record.
+Your first customers got a deal: they took a chance on someone new and unproven.
+New customers are paying for someone who has a track record now.

 Raise the price.
 Not dramatically, but meaningfully.
 If you started at $75, go to $100 or $125.
 If you started at $100, try $150.
-Watch the reaction.
+Watch what happens.
 You'll find the ceiling eventually, and it's almost always higher than where you started.

-Move from one-off calls toward something that runs without you
+Move from calls toward something that runs without you

-Look at the patterns from your first 10 calls.
+Look at the patterns from your first ten calls.
 What did everyone ask?
 What follow-up resources did you send?
 What did you explain three times in a row?
-That's your first product — an email course, a template pack, a guide.
+That's your first digital product—an email course, a template, a guide.
 Build it once.
 Sell it while you sleep.

 Ten customers is proof.
 A hundred is a business.

-Build Once, Own Forever is the full playbook — five business models, four customer-finding channels, and a month-by-month escape route from the content treadmill.
-It's $29, and it's the guide I wish someone had handed me fifteen years ago.
+Build Once, Own Forever is the full playbook—five business models, four customer-finding channels, and a month-by-month escape route from the content treadmill.

 Read more about the guide →